Singapore stocks buoyed by optimism from Wall Street gains

-SINGAPORE (THE BUSINESS TIMES) - Wall Street gains overnight inspired local investors to get back into the market and break two days of losses on Wednesday (June 23).
+Wall Street gains overnight inspired local investors to get back into the market and break two days of losses yesterday.

-Markets elsewhere mostly closed higher, taking their cue from Wall Street, where major indices rose following dovish testimony by United States Federal Reserve chair Jerome Powell.
+Markets elsewhere mostly closed higher, taking their cue from Wall Street, where major indexes rose following dovish testimony by United States Federal Reserve chair Jerome Powell.

-Hong Kong's Hang Seng Index climbed 1.8 per cent, Taiwan's Taiex rose 1.5 per cent, the Kospi in South Korea gained 0.4 per cent, while Japan's Nikkei 225 finished little changed.
+Hong Kong's Hang Seng Index climbed 1.8 per cent, Taiwan's Taiex rose 1.5 per cent, South Korea's Kospi gained 0.4 per cent while Japan's Nikkei 225 finished little changed.

 Australian shares fell 0.6 per cent - the third decline in five days - as Sydney faces new curbs amid a surge in virus cases.